snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Developed a new feature in the reports page, where we can fetch the upcoming rides and completed rides and also not yet started rides in the reports page.

 Added drop down and a column in front-end to show ride status in reports page.

+Made our app responsive execept for the forgot password screen, currently working on UI for the password screen.